 Pursuant to Tenn.
-Code Ann. §§65-4-104, 65-4-111 and 65-3-108, the Utilities Division of the Tennessee Regulatory Authority hereby gives notice of its filing of the Compliance Audit Report of the Performance-Based Ratemaking Tariff (hereafter "Incentive Plan") for Chattanooga Gas Company in this docket and would respectfully state as follows:
+Code Ann. §§65-4-104, 65-4-111 and 65-3-108, the Utilities Division of the Tennessee Regulatory Authority hereby gives notice of its filing of the Compliance Audit Report of the Performance-Based Ratemaking Tariff (hereafter "Incentive Plan") for Chattanooga Gas Company ("Company") in this docket and would respectfully state as follows:

-- 1. The present docket was opened by the Authority to hear matters arising out of the Incentive Plan audit of Chattanooga Gas Company (the "Company"). - 2.
-The Company's Incentive Plan filing was received on November 29, 2007, and the Audit Staff ("Staff") completed its audit of same on April 18, 2008. - 3.
-Staff detected no material findings during the course of the Incentive Plan audit. - 4.
-A final IPA audit report (hereafter the "Report") resulted therefrom.
-The Report is attached hereto as Exhibit A and is fully incorporated herein by this reference.
+- 1. The present docket was opened by the Authority to hear matters arising out of the Incentive Plan audit of the Company. - 2.
+The Company's Incentive Plan filing was received on August 31, 2011, and the Audit Staff ("Staff") completed its audit of the same on November 3, 2011. - Staff noted no material findings during the course of the Incentive Plan Audit ("IPA").

-5. The Utilities Division hereby files its Report with the Tennessee Regulatory Authority for deposit as a public record.
+- 4. A final IPA audit report (hereafter the "Report") resulted therefrom.
+The Report is attached hereto as Exhibit A and is fully incorporated herein by this reference. - 5.
+The Utilities Division hereby files its Report with the Tennessee Regulatory Authority for deposit as a public record.